kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 If you're familiar with dbt (or even if you examined the Jaffle Shop project discussed above), you'll notice a key functionality that we didn't implement here: [validations](https://docs.getdbt.com/docs/build/validation).
 Kedro natively integrates with pytest for unit testing, which plays well for verifying the correctness of transformations developed in Ibis.
 Kedro also supports data validation through third-party plugins such as [kedro-pandera](https://kedro-pandera.readthedocs.io/en/latest/), and I've recently started work on extending pandera to support validating Ibis tables; look for a follow-up post covering that soon.

+Ibis supports a subset of DDL operations, which means dbt's `incremental` and `materialized view` materializations currently don't have counterparts yet.
+Some Ibis backends have explored exposing materialized views.
+While not explicitly covered above, the `ephemeral` materialization equates to Kedro's `MemoryDataset`.

+Finally, dbt offers enhanced deployment functionality, such as the ability to detect and deploy only modified models; Kedro does not trivially allow detecting changes like this.

 If you have any ideas or feedback about this tutorial or more generally on the pipeline productionisation experience, we would love to hear from you!

 [^1]: [BigQuery implements its Python dataframe API by leveraging Ibis's BigQuery backend under the hood](https://voltrondata.com/resources/google-bigframes-ibis).